bf-software/import-helper/README.md

 ### Show Module References ┊ `Alt+R (⌥R on Mac)`

-shows all of the modules in your project that use the selected module or symbol.
+Shows all of the modules in your project that use the selected module or symbol.
 This command can also be started directly from the editor, in which case it will open Import Helper in "Show Module References" mode.
 Then selecting a module will then immediately open the list of references.

 ### Show Unused Modules

-shows the modules that are available to your project, but are not being imported by other modules.
+Shows the modules that are available to your project, but are not being imported by other modules.
 This may identify superfluous modules being included unnecessarily in your project.
 Note that modules that serve as entry-points into your application will also appear here since they are not being referenced by other modules.

 ## The Little Numbers: ❬5❭

-at the end of item lines in the search results, you may notice a number in angle brackets like `❬5❭`.
+At the end of item lines in the search results, you may notice a number in angle brackets like `❬5❭`.
 This is the number of times the item is already being imported by the various modules of your project.
 This value is used to sort the results when searching for modules and symbols.
 The "most used" items tend to float to the top when searching.
-You may notice that it isn't exactly sorted by that number, because the sort also takes into consideration then length of the module name and how it is being imported.
-Modules that are only being used to import symbols may sort below popular symbols or even below other modules being imported as a whole modules.
+You may notice that it isn't exactly sorted by that number, because the sort also takes into consideration the length of the module name and how it is being imported.
+Longer module names and modules that are only being used to import symbols may sort below popular symbols or even below other modules being imported as a whole modules.
+Examples of whole module imports:
+* `import * as ex from 'example';`
+* `import ex from 'example';`
+* `import 'example';`

-## Extension Settings
+## Extension Commands

-this extension contributes the following settings:
+this extension contributes the following commands:

+* `import-helper.addImport`: ┊ `Alt+F11 (⌥F11 on Mac)`\
-* `import-helper.addImport`: launches the module picker
+launches the module picker
+* `import-helper.goToImports`: ┊ `Ctrl+Shift+Up (⇧⌘⭡ on Mac)`\
-* `import-helper.goToImports`: jumps your cursor to the import section
+jumps your cursor to the import section
+* `import-helper.goBackDown`: ┊ `Ctrl+Shift+Down (⇧⌘⭣ on Mac)`\
-* `import-helper.goBackDown`: jumps your cursor back to the original location in the code
+jumps your cursor back to the original location in the code
+* `import-helper.openModule`: ┊ `Alt+O (⌥O on Mac)`\
-* `import-helper.openModule :` lets you open a module's source code in the editor
+lets you open a module's source code in the editor
+* `import-helper.showReferences`: ┊ `Alt+R (⌥R on Mac)`\
-* `import-helper.showReferences :` show a list of modules that use the selected module
+show a list of modules that use the selected module
+* `import-helper.showUnused`:\
-* `import-helper.showUnused :` shows modules that are not referenced by your project code
+shows modules that are not referenced by your project code

 ## Release Notes

-### 0.5.0
+### 0.7.1

 initial release.